Millau Viaduct: Electrical installations

 The electrical installations of the viaduct are large in proportion to the size of the bridge.
 There are 30 km of high-current cables, 20 km of fibre optics, 10 km of low-current cables, and 357 telephone sockets; allowing maintenance teams to communicate with each other and with the command post.
 These are situated on the deck, on the pylons, and on the masts.

 The pylons, road deck, masts, and cable stays are equipped with a multitude of sensors to enable structural health monitoring.
 These are designed to detect the slightest movement in the Viaduct, and measure its resistance to wear-and-tear over time.
-Anemometers, accelerometers, inclinometers, temperature sensors are all used for the instrumentation network.
+Anemometers, accelerometers, inclinometers, and temperature sensors are all used for the instrumentation network.

 Twelve fibre optic extensometers were installed in the base of pylon P2.
 Being the tallest of all, it is therefore under the most intense stress.
 These sensors detect movements on the order of a micrometre.
 Other extensometers, electrical this time, are distributed on top of P2 and P7.
 This apparatus is capable of taking up to 100 readings per second.
 In high winds, they continuously monitor the reactions of the Viaduct to extreme conditions.
 Accelerometers placed strategically on the road deck monitor the oscillations that can affect the metal structure.
 Displacements of the deck on the abutment level are measured to the nearest millimetre.
 The cable stays are also instrumented, and their ageing meticulously analysed.
 Additionally, two piezoelectric sensors gather traffic data: weight of vehicles, average speed, density of the flow of traffic, etc. This system can distinguish between fourteen different types of vehicle.

 The data is transmitted by an Ethernet network to a computer in the IT room at the management building situated near the toll plaza.